vmware-tanzu/pinniped/site/content/docs/architecture.md

    sample implementation in Golang.
 See the `ServeHTTP` method of [cmd/local-user-authenticator/main.go](https://github.com/vmware-tanzu/pinniped/blob/main/cmd/local-user-authenticator/main.go).

-More IDP types are coming soon.
+1. A JwtAuthenticator resource, which will validate and parse claims from JWT id tokens.
+   This can be used to validate tokens that are issued by the supervisor.

 ## Cluster Integration Strategies

 Pinniped will issue a cluster credential by leveraging cluster-specific functionality.
-In the near term, cluster integrations will happen via different cluster-specific flows depending on the type of cluster.
-In the longer term, Pinniped hopes to contribute and leverage upstream Kubernetes extension points that cleanly enable this integration.
+In the longer term,
+Pinniped hopes to contribute and leverage upstream Kubernetes extension points that cleanly enable this integration.